-ARDN originated in Alberta, created as a partnership of Alberta’s 21 public post secondary institutions.
-With the support of these institutions and the dedication of rural communities in Alberta, ARDN has evolved and grown over the past 11 years, developing and delivering a wide range of projects, resources, and capacity building services.
+Created in 2009 as a partnership of Alberta’s 21 public post-secondary institutions, RDN began as the Alberta Rural Development Network (ARDN).
+We evolved and grew with the support of those institutions and the dedication of rural communities in Alberta, developing and delivering a wide range of projects, resources, and capacity building services.

 The more we worked on supporting rural sustainability in Alberta from a variety of approaches, we saw that similar needs exist across rural Canada.
 For the past several years we have been engaging with rural communities and groups in other provinces as well, providing resources, offering services and capacity building, and connecting people through a national network and events.
 We have expanded the geographic area that we serve as well as the types of organizations we work with, and we see immense potential to continue driving change across rural Canada with the work we already do.